 Meal Break Policy

-- The meal period should begin prior to the end of the fifth hour of work.
+- The meal period should begin prior to the start of the fifth hour of work.
 Employees are required to enter the time the meal period begins and ends on timesheets.
 Review timesheet requirements and video tutorial in the Timesheets section above.

 - The meal period cannot be combined with or added to rest breaks, and it cannot be used to cover a late arrival to work or to leave early.